GentleFly/tardil/README.md

 ﻿
 # TARDIL — Time And Relative Dimension In Logic

-This repo contains TCL script for automatic use "Extended Useful Skew" and simple example.
+This repo contains TCL script for automatic use "Extended Useful Skew" and simple example of design in Vivado.
 Current version working with Xilinx Vivado 2024.1.

 "Extended Useful Skew" - method of useful skew without clock delay cells (clock buffers).
 Used only rules by constraints.